 A deep understanding of your target audience is essential for successful brand building and a critical component of brand strategy.
 You need to identify their needs, preferences, behaviours, and aspirations alongside a thorough diagnosis of market dynamics and the major influences of brand choice in the category.

 Digital media offers unparalleled opportunities for audience research and insights.
 Through social media listening, analytics tools, and online surveys, you can gather valuable data to formulate a much more detailed profile of your target audience that, in turn, informs your brand strategy.
-Leveraging this granular-level data enables brands to tailor their digital communications to resonate with their target audience, ensuring that their messaging is relevant, personalized, and impactful.
+Leveraging this granular-level data enables brands to tailor their digital communications to resonate with their target audience, ensuring that their messaging is relevant, personalised, and impactful.

 At a tactical level, digital media offers clear benefits and advantages over traditional channels in the way brands are able to connect with their audiences.